Esri/developer-support/python/general-python/overwrite-fgdb-with-editor-tracking/readme.md

-#Overwrite File Geodatabase with editor tracking enabled
+#Overwrite a hosted service with an uploaded file geodatabase

 ##Purpose
-Publish an already-uploaded File Geodatabase to overwrite an existing service that preserves editor tracking information
+Publish an already-uploaded file geodatabase to overwrite an existing service that preserves editor tracking information

 ##Requirements
+- Requests module is needed: http://docs.python-requests.org/en/master/
-- Have new data uploaded to ArcGIS Online
+- Have new data (in a zipped file geodatabase) uploaded to ArcGIS Online
-- Input username, and password for user who owns items
+- Script will prompt for username and password for item owner
-- Input item ID of uploaded file geodatabase
+- Script will prompt for item ID of uploaded file geodatabase
-- Input Service Name of service to be overwritten
+- Script will prompt for service name to be overwritten

 ##Additional Information
 - Author:  Kelly Gerrow